Breword/tmux/Getting-Started.md

 the `Ctrl` key after pressing `C-b` if necessary - `C-b c` is different from `C-b C-c`.

+Pressing `C-b` twice sends the `C-b` key to the program running in the active pane.

 #### Help keys

 Every default tmux key binding has a short description to help remember what